About MathMods

 What is the MathMods Programme?

-MathMods is a two-year (120 ECTS credits) Joint Master's Degree run by 3 European universities, which aims to provide students with a cross-cultural education while they get acquainted with both theory and applications of mathematical modelling in engineering.
+MathMods is a two-year (120 ECTS credits) Joint Master's Degree run by 5 European universities, which aims to provide students with a cross-cultural education while they get acquainted with both theory and applications of mathematical modelling in engineering.

 Aims

-Mathematical modelling lies at the heart of most current technological innovations and has become a fundamental tool in many fields of engineering.
+Mathematical modelling lies at the heart of most current technological innovations and has become a fundamental tool in many engineering fields.
 Essentially multidisciplinary in its applications, mathematical modelling and simulation is in its own right a key technology which is bound to increase its presence within efficient industries and business innovation departments.
 The proposed programme reflects this multidisciplinarity, drawing on the unifying mathematical aspects of the various and often separate engineering disciplines.
 This allows the development of an essentially unified methodological approach to modelling and simulation of real engineering challenges.

 Mathematical modelling refers to the use of mathematics and related computational tools to bring real-world, challenging and important socio-economic and industrial problems into a form simple enough so that a good solution can be found in a reasonable time, while keeping the relevant features of the problem.
 Constructing models requires knowledge of enough mathematical theory, methods of solution which are really effective and efficient, computational tools at hand to do it, some knowledge of the field of application, and communicative skills to understand the important elements from experts in that field.
 Our master's programme tries to put together all these elements to produce professionals able to work in different relevant fields with the highest intellectual level and state-of-the-art tools.